cvsps — fast export the contents of a CVS repository

 Tags are fundamentally file at a time in CVS, but like everything else, it would be nice to imagine that they are repository at a time.
 The approach cvsps takes is that a tag is assigned to a patchset.
 The meaning of this is that after this patchset, every revision of every file is after the tag (and conversely, before this patchset, at least one file is still before the tag).

 However, there are two kinds of inconsistent (or funky) tags that can be created with older versions of CVS, even when following best practices for CVS.
-Newer version do an up-to-dateness check that prevents these.
+Newer versions do an up-to-dateness check that prevents these.

 The first is what is called a funky tag.
 A funky tag is one where there are patchsets which are chronologically (and thus by patchset id) earlier than the tag, but are tagwise after.
 These tags will be marked as FUNKY in the Tag: section of the cvsps output.
 When a funky tag is specified as one of the -r arguments, there are some number of patchsets which need to be considered out of sequence.
 In this case, the patchsets themselves will be labeled FUNKY and will be processed correctly.